Diamondbacks vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Garrett Whitlock and the Boston Red Sox will hit the field against the Arizona Diamondbacks and starting pitcher Zach Davies on Saturday at Chase Field.
+Corbin Carroll and Masataka Yoshida will be among the stars on display when the Arizona Diamondbacks face the Boston Red Sox on Sunday at 4:10 PM ET, at Chase Field.

-The Red Sox are listed as -140 moneyline favorites in this matchup against the Diamondbacks (+115).
-Boston is the run-line favorite (-1.5).
-The over/under is 9 runs for the contest.
+The Diamondbacks have been listed as -115 moneyline favorites for this matchup against the Red Sox (-105).
+Boston (-1.5) is favored on the run line.
+The total for the matchup has been set at 9 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.